rrgmc/svcinit/README.md

     // it is only started on the Run call. healthStop := sinit.
         StartService(healthHTTPServer).
-        // stop the service using the Stop call WITHOUT cancelling the Start context.
+        // stop the service using the [svcinit.SvcInit.FutureStop] call WITHOUT cancelling the Start context.
-        Stop()
+        FutureStop()

     // start core HTTP server using manual stop ordering.
     // uses the task method instead of the service call.
 In the end it is the same thing, but the Service interface